 Always Confident – Occasionally Informed

-I was working with NIR at the time so, being anxious to help, but without much careful thought, I tried to persuade him to use light[ii]In the broader sense, understanding that IR is not visible instead of an electrostatic field for the data transmission.
-He was right of course to reject my suggestions, so I missed out on an opportunity to learn more from him,[iii]To this day I don’t have a thorough grasp of field theory, and I have only myself to blame for that and he went on to build a very successful Company that was later acquired for well into eight figures.
+I was working with NIR at the time, so being anxious to help, but without much careful thought, I tried to persuade him to use light[ii]In the broader sense, understanding that IR is not visible instead of an electrostatic field for the data transmission.
+He was right, of course, to reject my suggestions, so I missed out on an opportunity to learn more from him,[iii]To this day, I don’t have a thorough grasp of field theory, and I have only myself to blame for that. and he went on to build a very successful Company that was later acquired for well into eight figures.

 By: Jim